Skip to Content

 3. Make sure you enable iCloud Drive and iCloud Photos in the app for accessing their content in File Explorer.

-4. Provided you have done the setup of OneDrive on your PC, download the files you want to move from iCloud on your PC’s local folder using File Explorer.
+4. Provided you have done the setup of OneDrive on your PC, download the files you want to move from iCloud to your PC’s local folder using File Explorer.

 5. Move the files into the OneDrive folder and allow them to sync.